UOA-SE701-Group3-2021/3Lancers/telos-frontend/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

 ## `npm run lint`
-Runs lint to automatically check for programmatic and stylistic errors.
+Runs ESLint to find and fix problems in the code

 ## `npm test`
 Launches the test runner in the interactive watch mode.
 See the section about running tests for more information.